IAM Automation: How App Access Works With Identity Providers

 Internal Role Changes

-Here's what that looks like in practice: a marketing coordinator moves to product management.
+A marketing coordinator moves to product management.
 You need to:

 - Confirm whether their Figma license transfers or gets reassigned

-- Get the new manager to approve Jira and Confluence access
+- Get the new manager to approve Jira and Confluence

-- Check with Finance on any license cost differences
+- Check with Finance on cost differences

-- Provision everything once approvals trickle in through Slack
+- Provision everything once approvals trickle in

-Movers generate a disproportionate share of access coordination burden.
-Each change can trigger access modifications across 10-20+ applications, with you manually determining what stays, what goes, and what's new.
+Each change can trigger access modifications across 10 to 20 applications, with you manually deciding what stays, what goes, and what's new.
 Your IDP can't interpret lateral transfers, temporary assignments, dual roles, or matrix management structures.
-You're the coordination layer.
+That interpretation, and the coordination it generates, is yours.

 Offboarding

-Your IDP can deactivate accounts when triggered, but determining when to trigger deprovisioning requires coordination across four departments with different priorities and timelines.
-Without automated access workflows, each step requires manual tracking and follow-up across multiple teams.
+Your IDP can deactivate accounts when triggered, but deciding when to trigger deprovisioning requires that handoff to happen cleanly across all four teams.
+Without automation around the workflow itself, every step requires manual tracking and follow-up.

 How Does Fragmented Approval Tracking Create Compliance Risk?